Cocaine Detox: Everything you Need to Know

 • Seizures

 These same side effects of using the drug can also become present during the detoxification process from the drug.
-As you begin your detox you may experience some withdrawal symptoms that occur when removing the harmful substance from your body.
+As you begin your detox, you may experience some withdrawal symptoms that occur when removing the harmful substance from your body.

 Withdrawal symptoms usually occur in the first two days of detox and can be quite severe if left untreated.
-This is why during every detoxification that is carried out at Cassiobury Court you will have access to trained care professionals 24/7 who will monitor your symptoms and can prescribe medications depending on the severity of the symptoms displayed.
+This is why during every detoxification that is carried out at Cassiobury Court, you will have access to trained care professionals 24/7 who will monitor your symptoms and can prescribe medications depending on the severity of the symptoms displayed.

 Can Cocaine Detox Have A Psychological Effect On Individuals?

-Counselling during cocaine detoxYes, the process is effectively removing an addictive substance from your system thus affecting the psychological dependence that has been developed towards the drug which is mostly driven by the mind.
+Counselling during cocaine detoxYes, the process is effectively removing an addictive substance from your system, thus affecting the psychological dependence that has been developed towards the drug, which is mostly driven by the mind.

-There are many ways to deal with addiction and our therapists will pass on several methods that are commonly used to help deal with the psychological effects that come with the withdrawal stage of addiction treatment.
+There are many ways to deal with addiction, and our therapists will pass on several methods that are commonly used to help deal with the psychological effects that come with the withdrawal stage of addiction treatment.

 Mental health support is especially helpful to individuals who are also dealing with depression and anxiety issues, as the symptoms associated with these mental health conditions could potentially be elevated during a cocaine detox.
-Suicidal thoughts can develop when struggling to deal with not having access to a substance that has a reputation of being used as a coping mechanism for dealing with these conditions and since there is a link between cocaine and poor mental health, by not getting to the root of the initial mental triggers, the likelihood of relapse increases.
+Suicidal thoughts can develop when struggling to deal with not having access to a substance that has a reputation for being used as a coping mechanism for dealing with these conditions, and since there is a link between cocaine and poor mental health, not getting to the root of the initial mental triggers, the likelihood of relapse increases.

 Why Is Medical Supervision Important During Cocaine Detox?

-As stipulated above there are many effects that come from cocaine detoxification.
+As stipulated above, there are many effects that come from cocaine detoxification.
 These effects are called withdrawal symptoms and often occur due to the dependency that your body has developed towards cocaine.

-Taking away the substance that your body has learnt to rely on can cause some uncomfortable side effects both psychologically and physically.
+Taking away the substance that your body has learnt to rely on can cause some uncomfortable side effects, both psychologically and physically.
 This can include:

 • Constant Feeling Of Discomfort